 In Conversational Capacity I explained why mindful awareness is such an important aspect of remaining purpose-driven and learning-focused under pressure:

 “Since deliberately balancing candor and curiosity requires you communicate more mindfully, activities such as meditation, yoga, or meditative running that strengthen our awareness are powerful ways to increase your competence.
 My recommendation is this: If you don’t have a regular mindfulness practice, start one.
 If you do have one, keep it up.
-“Mindful Awareness Practices,” or MAPS, as they’re called (putting a new spin on the term “mental MAPS”), help sharpen your capacity for self-awareness.
+“Mindful Awareness Practices,” or MAPS as they’re called, help sharpen your capacity for self-awareness.
 And since you can’t manage a reflex if you’re unaware of it, developing a part of your mind that is able to watch your behavior in the moment is essential.